 BDO USA, LLP Safe Harbor Data Privacy Statement

 BDO USA, LLP ("BDO") is a national professional services firm providing assurance, tax, financial advisory, and consulting services to private and publicly traded businesses.
 Protecting your privacy is important to BDO.
-BDO and its affiliated U.S. subsidiaries ("the firm," "we," "us," or "our") complies with the U.S.-European Union (“EU”) Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-BDO has certified that it adheres to the Safe Harbor Privacy Principles (“the Principles”) of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+BDO and its affiliated U.S. subsidiaries ("the firm," "we," "us," or "our") complies with the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from Switzerland.
+BDO has certified that it adheres to the Swiss Safe Harbor Privacy Principles (“the Principles”) of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view BDO’s certification, please visit http://www.export.gov/safeharbor/.
 If there is any conflict between the policies in this statement and the Principles, the Principles will govern.
-This statement outlines our general policy and practices for implementing the Principles, including the types of information we gather, how we use it, and the choices affected individuals have regarding our use of, and their ability to correct, that information.
+This Safe Harbor Data Privacy Statement (“Statement”) outlines our general policy and practices for implementing the Principles, including the types of information we gather, how we use it, and the choices affected individuals have regarding our use of, and their ability to correct, that information.

-This statement applies to all personal information we handle (except as noted below), including on-line, off-line, and manually processed data.
-For purposes of this statement, "personal information" means information that:
+For purposes of this statement, "personal information" means information we handle (except as noted below), including on-line, off-line, and manually processed data that:

-is transferred from the EU to the United States;
+- is transferred from Switzerland to the United States;

 It does not include information that pertains to a specific individual, but from which that individual could not reasonably be identified.